oracle/node-oracledb/doc/api.md

 and the query should match all chosen values.

-Trying to associate multiple data values with a single bind parameter won't work.
+Trying to associate multiple data values with a single bind parameter will not work.
 To use a fixed, small number of values in an `WHERE IN` bind clause, the SQL query should have individual bind parameters, for
 example: